CosmicMind/domainjs/README.md

 In order to provide a 100% guarantee that a user is actually the User type I am looking for, the User type would itself need to be its own validator, and thus can only exist when it is valid.
-In DomainJS, this is achieved by defining the Entity with validators that are called before creating and updating the user attributes/properties.
+In DomainJS, this is achieved by defining the Entity with validators that are called before creating and updating the user attributes.
 For example:

 ```typescript
 // User.ts

 import {
   Entity,
   defineEntity,